-The level in the fair value hierarchy within which the financial asset or financial liability is categorised is determined on the basis of the lowest level input that is significant to the fair value measurement.
+The level in the fair value hierarchy within which the financial asset or financial liability is categorised is determined based on the lowest level input that is significant to the fair value measurement.
 Financial assets and financial liabilities are classified in their entirety into only one of the three levels.

-Derivative Financial instruments measured at fair value by the level 2 in the fair value hierarchy are presented in Notes 11.
+Derivative Financial instruments measured at fair value by the level 2 in the fair value hierarchy are presented in Note 12